-Prince Harry Says His Father, Prince Charles, ‘Did His Best’ After Diana’s Death: ‘He Was There for Us’
+Harry and William Open Up About the Moment They Learned of Diana's Death — as They Defend Their Father

-Prince Harry is speaking for the first time about the anguish his father, Prince Charles, faced in breaking the news to his sons of their mother Princess Diana‘s death.
+Last year, Prince Harry spoke out for first time about the anguish his father, Prince Charles, faced in breaking the news to his sons of their mother Princess Diana‘s death.

-“One of the hardest things for a parent to have to do is to tell your children that your other parent has died,” Harry says in the new BBC documentary Diana, 7 Days.
+“One of the hardest things for a parent to have to do is to tell your children that your other parent has died,” Harry said in the 2017 BBC documentary Diana, 7 Days.
 “How you deal with that, I don’t know.”

 Harry was just 12 when his mother died in a Paris car crash on August 31, 1997.
 At the time, he and his brother, Prince William, were with their father on summer vacation at Balmoral Castle in Scotland.